Become a Volunteer!

 We need your help!
 These events cannot happen without volunteer support.
 We have several volunteer opportunities available… and you get a free t-shirt.

 Several shifts are available at various locations on College Avenue.
 You do not need a licensed bartender, but you must be 21.
 Volunteers pour or serve beer to the festival attendees.
+Choose your desired location and use the link to sign up for a volunteer shift.

 One licensed bar manager must be behind the bar at all times.
 Bar managers are responsible for observing, monitoring, and assisting.
 They do not pour or serve beer.
 If not currently licensed, bar managers must obtain a license from the City of Appleton.
 License fees will be reimbursed.
+We are hoping for a minimum of two Bar Managers at each location for each shift.

 For additional information or questions email firstname.lastname@example.org